 Land trusts can provide asset protection benefits by providing you with privacy of ownership for real property.
 Each piece of real estate can be placed into a separate land trust.
-If a lawsuit is associated with one piece of real estate, other properties titled to different trusts are unaffected.
+If a lawsuit is associated with one piece of real estate, other properties titled to different trusts are not automatically encumbered.

-Land Trusts are private documents that hold title to real property, and although public records can be searched to identify property ownership, only the trust name is public information in this case.
+To say it a different way, land Trusts are private documents that hold title to real property.
+Although public records can be searched to identify property ownership, only the trust name is public information in this case.
 They are not asset protection trusts but they can help keep prying eyes from knowing what you own.

 In addition, an LLC can be formed that records a second mortgage against a property that strips any equity from the real estate.
 These privacy techniques implement legal instruments that can deter a lawsuit.

 We can establish land Trusts very quickly.
 They are useful tools for at separating real estate from one’s personal name.
 As such, they prized legal tools of homeowners and real estate investors.

 Land Trust Documents

 To put a property into a land trust, there are two legal documents involved.

 - The trust itself.
 The land trust typically names the trustee, who is in charge of the trust.
 It names the settlor, who had the trust assembled.
 This is also usually the one who places the assets inside of the trust.
 Finally, the beneficiary or beneficiaries are named.
 These are the ones who benefit from the trust.
 The trust document can go into a filing cabinet at home or in a safe deposit box.
 It generally does not need to be filed in the public records.

 - A deed.
 The deed is the document that is recorded in the public records that conveys the title from the prior owner to the trust, itself.
 More accurately, the deed transfers the title to the property to the trustee in his, her or its fiduciary capacity.
 This means that the trustee does not own the property personally.
 The trustee holds title to the property under the terms of the trust.